HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/using-the-cli-to-access-data.md

 `source venv/bin/activate`

-Now follow the instructions [heere](https://hca.readthedocs.io/en/latest/) to install the CLI.
+Now follow the instructions [here](https://hca.readthedocs.io/en/latest/) to install the CLI.
 That link also covers basic instructions for using each of the available CLI commands.
 This page reviews a specific example for how the CLI can be used to download data.

 ### Finding Data
 You can easily list all bundles in the Data Store by using the following Elastic Search command:

     hca dss post-search --es-query "{}" --replica=aws | less

-This section is not meant to be a tutorial on how to use Elastic Search for searching the Data Browser, but here is a more complicated example:

 ### Downloading Data
-Once you find bundles that you would liek to download then you can use the following command to download a bundle.
-This can be scripted to itterate through a list of bundle IDs with some basic shell scripting.
+Once you find bundles that you would like to download then you can use the following command to download a bundle.
+This can be scripted to iterate through a list of bundle IDs with some basic shell scripting.

 Say your search returned the following bundle ID information: